Welcome to The International Sun Conference on Teaching and Learning

 2016 Theme: Teaching and Learning Experientially

 This year’s theme of “Teaching and Learning Experientially” focuses on how instructors can get students fully engaged in their discipline by doing active, hands-on learning in an authentic, professional context.
-Such engagement may or may not happen within a for-credit class and can take many forms such as clinical experiences, student teaching, cooperative education, fieldwork, educational travel, fellowships, internships, apprenticeships, entrepreneurship, practicums, undergraduate research, service learning, and volunteering.
+Such engagement may or may not happen within a for-credit class and can take many forms such as clinical experiences, student teaching, cooperative education, fieldwork, study abroad/away, fellowships, internships, apprenticeships, entrepreneurship, practicums, undergraduate research, service learning, and volunteering.
 Research suggests these rich experiences help students succeed by increasing self-knowledge, commitment, and professional preparation.

 Scott Wurdinger Professor of Experiential Education and Leadership Studies Minnesota State University, Mankato